polterguy/polterguy.github.io/workflows/index.md

 description: A workflow is a collection of chained actions, where each action can take as input the output produced by previous actions.
 header:
   image: /assets/images/wizard-magically-creating-things.png
+  image_description: Wizard creating workflows out of thin air symbolizing the power of Hyperlambda workflows
 ---

 A workflow is a chained collection of actions, where each action can produce output, that consecutive actions can consume as input.
 The most famous example of a workflow system is probably MWF, or Microsoft Workflow Foundation.